 Concerning the storage of imaging data, both the A77 and the RX10 IV write their files to SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha SLT-A77 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A77 does not offer wifi capability.
+In contrast, the A77 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A77 (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A77 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony A77 better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.